 But even well-managed landfill sites have negative environmental impacts.
 When plastic waste ends up in landfill, it can contribute to leachate.
-Where plastics are not handled correctly, certain types of plastic— such as polyvinyl chloride; PVC— can leach chemicals such as additives and plasticiser compounds into the surrounding land and waters5.
+Where plastics are not handled correctly, certain types of plastic— such as polyvinyl chloride; PVC— can leach chemicals such as additives and plasticizer compounds into the surrounding land and waters.

 Another common practice is to incinerate or burn plastic waste.
 This produces CO2 and other greenhouse gases that contribute to our climate emergency.
 However, sometimes, we use the energy derived by burning plastics to heat and power homes and businesses.

 Whether or not this waste-to-energy solution can result in a net reduction in greenhouse gas emissions depends on several factors.
 Including the efficiency of the incineration process, and the mix of the energy sources it is replacing.
 Where the energy mix contains a high proportion of fossil fuel sources, burning plastic for energy can reduce emissions.
 But in many countries — most across Europe for example — where incineration efficiency is low and the energy mix is lower-carbon, this does result in higher greenhouse gas emissions overall3.